The free whisky newsletters listed below each have the first page shown.

 Palate - Caramel, spicy, fruity with a hint of brine

-Finish - Medium to long, caramel, hint of smoke & brine
+Finish - Medium to long, caramel, a hint of smoke & brine

 Jack & Tony’s Restaurant and whisky bar in Santa Rosa California.
 This is a very rare 1990 vintage.